 Shakespeare and Company

-The inside of this shop is filled to the brim with books—from floor to ceiling—so the ambiance really doesn’t get any more literary than this.
-Plus, the store just opened a brand new café, so you can snag a bite to eat while you read.
+The inside of this shop is filled to the brim with books — from floor to ceiling — so the ambiance really doesn’t get any more literary than this.
+Plus, the store also has a café, so you can snag a bite to eat while you read.

 If you’re a writer, you can even stay overnight in the store, for free!
 It’s called tumbleweeding, and basically, you’ll get free lodging in exchange for a few hours of work each day and a daily commitment to reading and writing.
 C’est incroyable!